 The First Collector Plate by the Franklin Mint

-The Franklin mint issued its first collector plate in 1970.
-The plate, called Bringing Home the Tree, is a Norman Rockwell Christmas plate made of solid sterling silver.
+The Franklin Mint issued its first collector plate in 1970.
+The plate, called Bringing Home the Tree, is a Norman Rockwell Christmas plate made of sterling silver.
 The Norman Rockwell etching was made strictly for the Franklin Mint limited edition collector plate.
 The plate was beautifully issued in a hinged case of white leatherette and lined with blue satin.
 The Franklin Mint Norman Rockwell Christmas plate series was issued for six years, from 1970 through 1975.

-Franklin Mint Collector Plates
+Themes for Franklin Mint Collector Plates

-Over the years the Franklin Mint has issued collector plates covering a wide range of categories, subjects and themes.
+Over the years, the Franklin Mint has issued collector plates covering a wide range of categories, subjects, and themes.
 The following is a partial list of collector plate themes: